 Few phrases strike dread into the heart of a mom as much as the words “Back to School Shopping”.
 But these back to school shopping tips might make the process less stressful for your family this year.

 I’ll admit that the thought of wading through department stores searching for clothes, shoes, backpacks and school supplies is enough to make me want to crawl in a hole and hibernate until winter.

-I have to say that now that I have a teenager in the mix (still in denial about that one), back to school shopping has reached a new level of “ugh” for me!
+I have to say that now that I have two teens in the mix (still in denial about that one), back to school shopping has reached a new level of “ugh” for me!